Tax Alert Archives August 2014

 Prepared by: E. Rebecca Potter

 Becky Potter is a partner practicing in the firm’s Toronto office.
-Becky focuses her practice on all aspects of taxpayer representation and tax litigation.
-She has successfully represented clients at every level of court both provincially (in Ontario) and federally,… more »
+Known for her strategic approach, honed advocacy skills, and breadth of tax knowledge, Becky Potter is a highly sought-after tax litigator.
+She has successfully represented her clients at every… more »

 Share